Pridgeon & Clay: United States

 Pridgeon & Clay operates two locations in the United States, in Michigan and Indiana.
 The Grand Rapids, Michigan location houses the head office, a 350000 sqft manufacturing plant, a 103000 sqft distribution center, and a 32000 sqft Research & Development and Advanced Engineering facility.
 As the main production facility, Grand Rapids runs over 70 presses ranging from 40 tons to 1500 tons with customized steel feed systems that accommodate rolled coils or flat blanks.
 The 74000 sqft manufacturing plant in Franklin, Indiana specializes in lighter gauge stamping up to 400 tons, plus MIG and resistance welding, tube cut-off, sizing, and forming.
+Pridgeon & Clay closed the Franklin plant in 2024.

 Hungary

 Acquired by Pridgeon & Clay in 2001, the Apostag facility has over 107000 sqft of manufacturing space.
 Located less than 80 kilometers south of Budapest, Pridgeon & Clay, KFT manufactures metal stampings and tooling for the automotive industry with progressive and transfer presses up to 800 tons.
 The facility is TS-16949 Certified.